 Co-tenants, head-tenants and sub-tenants have rights and obligations under the Residential Tenancies Act 2010.
 Boarders and lodgers do not – see Factsheet 14: Boarders and lodgers.

 Co-tenant Your name and the names of other tenant/s are on the tenancy agreement for the premises.
 You share rights and obligations with the other co-tenant/s.
+Co-tenants are jointly and severally liable.
+This means that responsibility for the tenancy is shared by all co-tenants.
+The landlord may pursue any co-tenant for the entirety of a debt incurred.

 Head-tenant You are a tenant (your name is on the tenancy agreement for the premises), you live at the premises and sub-let part of the premises to another person under a separate written agreement.
 That person is a sub-tenant.